peterbat1/ENM_Taylor_Diagram/README.md

 Originally developed for applications in the atmospheric sciences (e.g. meteorology, climatology), Taylor Diagrams have been applied other disciplines including hydrology.

-Curiously, they have not been adopted by developers of ecological nioche models (also referred to as species distribution models).
+Curiously, they have not been adopted by developers of ecological niche models (also referred to as species distribution models).
 This repository is my humble attempt to provide a useful script to allow ENM developers to use Taylor Diagrams.

-This script is derived from the source code for the function _taylor.diagram()_ from the _**R**_-package plotrix written by Olivier Eterradossi and Jim Lemon.
+This script is derived from the source code for the function _taylor.diagram()_ from the _**R**_-package _plotrix_ written by Olivier Eterradossi and Jim Lemon.

 The original source code is available [here](https://CRAN.R-project.org/package=plotrix).